Sexual Fables

 The Tristan and Yseult legend

-The legend of Tristan and Yseult (or Isolde) was extremely popular among pre-Raphaelite painters such as Edmund Leighton who tackled the subject in 1907 (below).
+These legends were extremely popular among late Victorian and Edwardian painters such as Edmund Leighton who tackled the lovers in 1907 (below).
 Tristan's harp is a key part of the story - it is what first entrances Yseult and enables them to fall in love - although they don't know it.
-As Joseph Campbell put it, the legend dramatizes a conflict between love and marriage, in an era when aristocratic families were forced into arranged marriages that had little to do with love.

 Tristan-and-Isolde